Apps and platform experiences

 Third-party scripts are mostly gone from the web vault

 The updated Bitwarden 2.0 web vault have reduced the risk by significantly reducing its reliance on third-party scripts.
-The only third-party scripts that run inside the web vault now is Stripe by PayPal, Bitwarden’s payment processor.
+The only third-party scripts that run inside the web vault now is Stripe, Bitwarden’s payment processor.
 You now also have to open the payments page before you’re exposed to any risk.

 If a malicious third-party were to somehow get control over Stripe’s domains or scripts, they’d be more likely to focus on stealing credit card information that passes through the payment service than in hijacking passwords.
 However, a password manager should be as securely engineered as it’s possible to make it and risks that are acceptable on less critical websites are unacceptable in the context of a password manager.